 How Long Do Cartridge Filters Last?

 Cartridge filters typically last for a few seasons before they need replacement.
-Some owners keep the old set as a backup or even to use specifically during startup when the pool is at its dirtiest.
+Some owners keep the old set as a backup or use it specifically during startup when the pool is at its dirtiest.
 Instead of exposing your new, clean cartridge to everything in the water after the off-season, use the older grids to deal with the heavy debris.
 When the water clears up, remove the older cartridge(s), and install the newer ones.

 The filter tank itself can last for decades.